Davengahu007/MASSIVE_Data/README.md

 ##  Working with Files

 ### Description
-- Generate separate JSONL files for English (en), Swahili (sw), and German (de) for test, train, and dev respectively.
-- Generate a single JSON file showing translations from en to xx with id and utt for all train sets.
-- Pretty print the JSON file structure.
+To fulfill the task, you need to create separate JSONL files for the test, train, and dev sets in English (en), Swahili (sw), and German (de).
+Additionally, generate a single JSON file that shows translations from English to an unspecified language (xx) with IDs and utterances for all train sets.
+Finally, ensure the JSON file structure is well-formatted and easily readable through pretty printing.
+This approach will organize the data effectively, making it readily available for analysis or use in machine learning tasks.

 ### Usage
 1. Execute the provided code to accomplish the tasks.